drganjoo/FCND-Motion-Planning/README.md

 ![finalpath](./misc/finalpath.png)

 - While following the plan, a deadband of 5 is used but while landing, specially on top of a building, this deadband is reduced.
-Therefore along with the plan, if the ActionPlanner was used, index of the node before the ActionPlanner nodes have been added is also returned. motion_planning.py Line # 285 (`waypoint_transition`) is the function that sets the dead band based on whether action plan is for landing sequence or not.
+Therefore the caller of `plan_route` is also told about the waypoint after, which landing sequence starts.

+- motion_planning.py Line # 285 (`waypoint_transition`) is the function that sets the dead band based on whether action plan is for landing sequence or not.
 Line # 320 (`is_close_to_current`) uses the defined dead_band to decide if waypoint has been reached.

 # Differences from Udacity Implementation